PetLabCo Logo

 6. Septic Arthritis

-Septic arthritis describes inflammation of a joint due to infection within it.
+Septic arthritis describes inflammation of a joint due to infection within it and should be considered a medical emergency.

 It usually develops after a penetrating injury, such as a bite or other trauma, introduces infection (typically bacterial) into the joint space.
 Occasionally, infection may develop without trauma due to infection travelling in the blood or immunosuppression.